zeek/zeek-docs/scripts/base/files/x509/main.zeek.rst

 Hooks
 #####
+.. zeek:id:: X509::create_deduplication_index
+   :source-code: base/files/x509/main.zeek 158 164

+   :Type: :zeek:type:`hook` (c: :zeek:type:`X509::Info`) : :zeek:type:`bool`

+   Hook that is used to create the index value used for log deduplication.

 .. zeek:id:: X509::log_policy
-   :source-code: policy/protocols/ssl/log-hostcerts-only.zeek 29 33
+   :source-code: policy/protocols/ssl/log-hostcerts-only.zeek 9 13

    :Type: :zeek:type:`Log::PolicyHook`

+Functions
+#########
-.. zeek:id:: X509::x509_certificate_cache_replay
+.. zeek:id:: X509::hash_function
-   :source-code: base/files/x509/main.zeek 126 156
+   :source-code: base/files/x509/main.zeek 15 15

-   :Type: :zeek:type:`hook` (f: :zeek:type:`fa_file`, e: :zeek:type:`X509::Info`, sha256: :zeek:type:`string`) : :zeek:type:`bool`
+   :Type: :zeek:type:`function` (cert: :zeek:type:`string`) : :zeek:type:`string`

-   This hook performs event-replays in case a certificate that already is in the cache is encountered.

-   It is possible to change this behavior/skip sending the events by installing a higher priority hook instead.
+   :Attributes: :zeek:attr:`&redef`

+   The hash function used for certificate hashes.
+By default this is sha256; you can use any other hash function and the hashes will change in ssl.log and in x509.log.